 This could be the most important reading you do before arriving in Black Rock City.

-What Public Agencies Patrol The Event?
+Public Agencies that Patrol The Event

-The Nevada State Health Division seeks to protect the health of our citizens and prevent food-borne epidemics.
+The Nevada State Health Division seeks to protect the health of our citizens and prevent foodborne epidemics.
 Please cooperate with their lawful inspections of all public food preparation sites at our event.

 Public & Private: Your Right To Privacy